axtmitchell/national-education-plans-site/methodology.md

 ## Overview

-Each document was split into overlapping chunks of about `2,200` characters, with `250` characters of overlap.
+Each sector plan document was split into overlapping chunks of about `2,200` characters, with `250` characters of overlap.

 For each smart buy, candidate chunks were retrieved in two ways: